 A few small projects this month.
 First, Sarah is shooting an independent film called Brothers Three about an Irish Mafia family.
 She plays the lone sister among the 3 brothers.
 Then, she is also reprising her role as “Susie” in a brief workshop of Stephen Schwartz’s Snapshots to be directed by Richard Maltby, Jr. here in NYC.

 - June 23rd – July 4th, 2009

 Sarah is thrilled to again be a part of Daniel Zaitchik‘s musical Picnic at Hanging Rock.
 In the wonderful hands of director Joe Calarco, it will be workshopped this summer at the Eugene O’Neill National Music Theater Conference.
 Click here to learn more about the show and listen to some audio samples.
-Or check out the articles on Playbill.com and Behind The Curtain.
+Or check out the announcement on Playbill.com.

 - June 1st & 3rd, 2009